nestauk/asf_public_discourse_home_decarbonisation/asf_public_discourse_home_decarbonisation/utils/README.md

 ## Topic analysis utils, `topic_analysis_utils.py`

-Topic analysis utils (specific for BERTopic) such as: topic model definition and updating topics and docs with duplicate numbers\*.
+Topic analysis utils (specific for [BERTopic](https://maartengr.github.io/BERTopic/index.html)) such as: topic model definition and updating topics and docs with duplicate numbers\*.

 \*duplicate numbers: topic analysis uses unique documents has input.
 Then we update the number of documents in each topic with the number of duplicates in the original dataset.

+## Sentiment analysis utils, `sentiment_analysis_utils.py`

+Utils for computing sentiment using [Flair library](https://flairnlp.github.io/docs/tutorial-basics/tagging-sentiment).

 ## Plotting utils, `plotting_utils.py`